WordPress/WordPress/wp-content/themes/twentynineteen/readme.txt

 4. Go to https://codex.wordpress.org/Twenty_Nineteen for a guide on how to customize this theme.
 5. Navigate to Appearance > Customize in your admin panel and customize to taste.

 ## Copyright

-Twenty Nineteen WordPress Theme, Copyright 2018 WordPress.org Twenty Nineteen is distributed under the terms of the GNU GPL
+Twenty Nineteen WordPress Theme, Copyright 2018 WordPress.org Twenty Nineteen is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by